neo-hack/neo/packages/webpack-loader-template/README.md

 - how webpack-loader work

-  webpack output resouce-file in string-format to webpack-loader
+  webpack output resource-file in string-format to webpack-loader

-- some suggestions
-  - `tsc` is better than `rollup`